Form: Pyramidal

 Each 45 x 35 cm

-The layers of the right hand panel here include archival material and data related to the first panel which shows the remains of a Cragg quarry in Rossendale.
+The layers of the right hand panel here relate to the first panel which shows the remains of a Cragg quarry in Rossendale.
 Now disused, the quarry has been repurposed as a mountain bike trails centre.

-The layers include images of workers in the quarry in the 19th century (below), a memoir describing the great ‘Cowpe Flood’ of 1838 which destroyed homes throughout the valley below.
+The layers include images of workers in the quarry in the 19th century and a memoir describing the great ‘Cowpe Flood’ of 1838 which destroyed homes throughout the valley below.

 This website uses cookies to improve your experience.